Kid Icarus: Of Myth and Monsters

 All these small improvements highlight the important thing about Kid Icarus: Of Myth and Monsters.
 It is a small-scale sequel without any big change to the original game’s formula.
 The game still has the same number of levels, the exact same structure, the same collectable upgrades, the same way to collect those upgrades.
 It’s commendable that they were able to adequately design the game to be brought forward to the Game Boy, but outside of this good work of translating the design of the game for a portable system while designing a sequel, the game has no inventive idea.
 It’s just a sequel.
 Let’s compare it once again to Metroid II, which decided to bring forward the premise and gameplay of the first game, but focused the whole game on the devious idea that Samus Aran was hunting down Metroids to eradicate the species.
 They implemented new concepts to go with their premise, with a counter to indicate how many are left to kill, the creatures transforming before your very eyes, and fun twists on the game’s formula during the game’s last act.

-Let’s give a final shootout to TOSE that Jeremy Parish called the chameleon of game development; they’ll adapt to whatever is required, always staying invisible.
-In this case, I don’t think they are at fault for the slight problems of Kid Icarus: Of Myth and Monsters.
+Let’s give a final shootout to TOSE, the chameleon of game development; they’ll adapt to whatever is required, always staying invisible.
+In this case I don’t think they are at fault for the slight problems of Kid Icarus: Of Myth and Monsters.
 The people at Nintendo wanted two sprawling games for the Game Boy in 1991 that would particularly please the North American market.
 It’s just that this game was far less important than Metroid II: Return of Samus.
-TOSE simply provided what was asked of them; they once again played the role of the chameleon.
+TOSE simply provided what was asked of them.
+They once again played the role of the chameleon.

 For my next article, I want to talk about Wave Race, Shigeru Miyamoto’s first foray into Game Boy development that happened the year after this game got released.
 That game started Miyamoto’s EAD division also releasing around one title a year for Game Boy.